The Royal Corsican Rangers

 On 13 August Sir James Craig said of the regiment:

 I have a very good opinion of the Corsican Rangers.
-They are of all sizes and ages, tho none so old or so low in stature as to be unserviceable.
+They are of all sizes and ages, though none so old or so low in stature as to be unserviceable.
 They are active, lively and in a very fair way of training.
-I have desired Lieut Col Lowe to consider his corps as of Light Troops and to adapt his exercise to that service.
+I have desired Lieutenant Colonel Hudson Lowe to consider his corps as of Light Troops and to adapt his exercise to that service.
 They amount to 700 men and upwards, but cannot be counted as more than 500, the remainder being recruits of a very short standing.2

 1 Nov Strength 773 officers and men with 658 rank and file fit for duty and 54 sick in hospital.